Environmental Science (Biophysical Track)

 Associate in Science (A.S.)

 The A.S.
-Environmental Science degree program provides fundamental math and science preparation, knowledge of current environmental issues, and hands-on experience in natural resource management.
+Environmental Science program provides fundamental math and science preparation, knowledge of current environmental issues, and hands-on training in natural resource management.
 Through coursework and field experiences, the program prepares you to finish a bachelor's degree in a related field at a four-year institution.

-Field Work: Field trips to local fish hatcheries and wildlife refuges, work with conservation agencies, and experiences on wilderness camping trips enhance classroom studies.
-FLCC's Muller Field Station and East Hill Campus both provide additional outdoor experiences.
+- Field Work: Take field trips to local fish hatcheries and wildlife refuges, collaborate with conservation agencies, and bond with your classmates during wilderness camping trips.

-Expeditions: Intensive ecology expedition courses to unique wilderness areas are also offered.
-Past trips include expeditions to the Florida Everglades, the Rocky Mountains, South Africa, Alaska, and East Coast maritime communities.
-As an Environmental Science major, you will have a rare opportunity to observe and study the animals, birds, plants, and geology of these natural areas.
-Led by FLCC professors, the itinerary for these three-credit expedition courses may include camping, backpacking, kayaking, and hiking trips.
+- Expeditions: Explore unique wilderness areas through our three-credit expedition courses.
+Students have traveled to the Florida Everglades, the Rocky Mountains, South Africa, Alaska, and East Coast maritime communities.
+You will have a rare opportunity to observe and study the animals, birds, plants, and geology of these natural areas.
+FLCC professors develop itineraries for these expeditions, and the trips often involve camping, backpacking, kayaking, and hiking.

-Technology: While in the program, you will have the opportunity to use industry-standard research technology such as electro-fishing equipment, water quality probes, GIS computer software, and wildlife tracking radio-telemetry devices.
+- Technology: Practice using industry-standard research technology, including: trail cams, electro-fishing equipment, water quality probes, GIS computer software, and wildlife tracking radio-telemetry devices.